- 1 Brief description

 Players can discard tiles, when it is their turn, by clicking on them.
 There is a player preference to turn on a confirmation button that can be useful when playing on small screens.
 Other options on a player's turn are buttons to form a "secret" quadruplet or an appended quadruplet.
 The former keeps the hand closed and is counted as a concealed set even though it is visible to other players.
 Finally, if the drawn tile completes a winning hand, the Tsumo button will be available.
 Use it to declare a win.
 The best scoring hand in terms of Han has to be selected according to the rules, and this is done automatically.
 Players do not have to denote or score hands on their own.

-After discarding a tile, the Riichi button might be available, indicating that Riichi can be called (the hand is one tile away).
-This is normally done accompanying the discard and, to emphasize this, a notification is sent immediately to all players.
-Some Riichi calls can lead to a dead hand if the winning tiles are all used up already.
+Whenever you discard a tile and you still have a closed hand and have not called Riichi yet, you can check the box next to Riichi close to your name and seat information.
+In real life, a Riichi call is done accompanying the discard and, to emphasize this, a notification is sent immediately to all players.
+Importantly, this only applies to a valid declaration.
+An invalid declaration occurs when the resultant hand is not actually one tile away from a winning hand (not in Tenpai yet).
+In this case, the attempted declaration will be invisible to other players and only you get a corresponding notification.
+Some valid Riichi calls can lead to a dead hand if the winning tiles are all used up already.
 This is something players have to monitor themselves.
 On other players' discarded tiles, buttons for tile calls or declaring a win via Ron will appear automatically.
+You never click directly on a discarded tile.
 The tile calls (Pon for a triplet, Kan for a quadruplet, and Chi for sequences) are clarified as needed in the button text itself.
 Passing on a Ron call puts the player at least temporarily in Furiten (permanent if Riichi was called prior).

 If a game ends in an exhaustive draw, buttons appear to declare a Tenpai (hand one tile way) or Noten (anything else) hand.
 Sometimes both calls are eligible, and it is very rarely useful to not call Tenpai in this situation.
 The only downside of the call is that the hand is revealed to all players.